Porsche Type 12

-Comparison with contemporary car concepts
+Comparison with contemporary concepts

-It was an early example of the aerodynamic / rounded designs that came somewhat in vogue in the 1930s, developed concurrently with Mercedes-Benz's 120H, and ahead of Tatra's second V570 prototype, and DKW's F2-based, one-off rear-engined streamline prototype — both in 1933.
-In production cars the style was typified by the 1934 Chrysler and DeSoto Airflow, Toyota's AA copy of these (1936), and the eventual "People's car", the 1938 KdF-Wagen aka the Volkswagen Type 1 or Beetle.
+The Type 12 was an early example of the aerodynamic and rounded designs that came somewhat in vogue in the 1930s, developed concurrently with Mercedes-Benz's 120H, and ahead of Tatra's second V570 prototype, and DKW's F2-based, one-off rear-engined streamline prototype — both in 1933.
+In production cars, the style was typified by the 1934 Chrysler and DeSoto Airflow, Toyota's AA copy of these (1936), and the eventual "People's car", the 1938 KdF-Wagen aka the Volkswagen Type 1 or Beetle.

 Contemporaneous prototypes with a more extreme focus on aerodynamics were the 1933 Dymaxion car and Karl Schlör's Schlörwagen, developed from 1936 to 1939.

 Description

 The vehicle has a single, U-profile, central beam frame as opposed to the VW Beetle's central tube platform chassis.
 The car's body (made by Reutter) has – for its time period – a reasonably aerodynamic shape with covered rear wheel arches.
-Both the front, and the rear axles are leaf sprung and feature a single, transverse leaf spring each.
+Both the front and the rear axles are leaf sprung and feature a single, transverse leaf spring each.
 Porsche used a worm-gear steering box and four hydraulic drum brakes on the Type 12.
 The car already has the VW Beetle-typical drivetrain design with a combined rear gearbox differential unit with the engine directly flanged to its rear end, which means that, the rear axle is a swing axle, located in between the gearbox, and the engine.
 This was technically feasible because the engine was rather short in length.
 Unlike the VW Beetle, the Porsche Type 12 has a wet single disc clutch.

 The engine is a five-cylinder radial Zündapp-made Otto (spark ignition) engine, rather than the flat four Porsche preferred.
 The five-cylinder Zündapp engine is water-cooled, and has a regular water pump.
 The camshaft is of the cam drum variety (i. e. a very short camshaft) and actuates two overhead valves per cylinder.
 With its 70 by 62 mm bore and stroke, the engine displaces 1193 cm3.
 It has a compression of ε=5.3, a single Zenith 26 mm carburettor, and produces 26 PS at 3200/min.
 The car's top speed is 80 km/h.